MoncktonLab/MoncktonWaterfall/README.md

   -M,--motifs MOTIFS    Search motifs, comma separated, most frequent first, e.g. 'CGG,AGG'.
 Either motifs (-m) or
                         locus (-L) must be specified.
   -L,--locus LOCUS      By specifying the locus, the motifs and colours are defined.
 Additional motifs to be coloured
                         can be specified using the -m flag.
-Either motifs (-m) or locus (-L) must be specified.
+Either motifs (-M) or locus (-L) must be specified.
                         (Options: HTT, DMPK1, ERDA1)
   -q,--plotQV           Plot additional QV waterfall (visualising base quality of reads).
 Default False
   -Q,--quality MIN_QUALITY_THRESHOLD